flusity/flusity-CMS/README.md

 <li>Session Security: The secureSession() function secures the session using more secure settings such as secure cookies and updating the session time.
 This prevents some session hijacking attacks.</li>

 <li>Input Validation: The validateInput() function is used to remove HTML tags, spaces, and other unnecessary characters.
 This helps protect against some injection attacks.</li>
+<li> Prohibition of registration of users with incorrect names, with the possibility of adding them, as well as protection against registration under a fake administrator name</li>
 <li>Use of CSRF tokens: CSRF tokens are used to protect against CSRF attacks.
 The generateCSRFToken() function generates a token, and validateCSRFToken() checks that the provided token is valid.</li>

 <li>Password security: Passwords are stored using the password_hash() function, which uses a strong encryption algorithm (ARGON2I).
 This protects passwords from attacks that attempt to reveal passwords from the database.</li>